Heat pump: Space heating and sometimes also cooling

 In HVAC applications, a heat pump is typically a vapor-compression refrigeration device that includes a reversing valve and optimized heat exchangers so that the direction of heat flow (thermal energy movement) may be reversed.
 The reversing valve switches the direction of refrigerant through the cycle and therefore the heat pump may deliver either heating or cooling to a building.

 Because the two heat exchangers, the condenser and evaporator, must swap functions, they are optimized to perform adequately in both modes.
 Therefore, the Seasonal Energy Efficiency Rating (SEER in the US) or European seasonal energy efficiency ratio of a reversible heat pump is typically slightly less than those of two separately optimized machines.
 For equipment to receive the US Energy Star rating, it must have a rating of at least 14 SEER.
 Pumps with ratings of 18 SEER or above are considered highly efficient.
 The highest efficiency heat pumps manufactured are up to 24 SEER.

 Heating seasonal performance factor (in the US) or Seasonal Performance Factor (in Europe) are ratings of heating performance.
-The SPF is Total heat output per annum / Total electricity consumed per annum in other words the average heating COP over the year.
+The SPF is Total heat output per annum / Total electricity consumed per annum; in other words the average heating coefficient of performance (COP) over the year.